AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 Release Date: **May 21, 2019**

-* Fixed management of the state of parameters on the tracker when multiple hits are pending.
+* Fixed issues with management of the state of tracker parameters when multiple hits are pending.
 (AN-176931, AN-176629, DTM-12758)
 * Updated AppMeasurement to include Visitor.js 4.3.0 (AN-180049)

 ## Version 2.13.0